regularmike/api-node/README.md

 </pre>

 ### Data Structures
-The following classes are part of the library and are used whenever there is an address, credit card, user, tray item, or tray.
+The following classes are part of the library and are used whenever you need to pass an address, credit card, user, tray item, or tray to a library function.
-They are both returned by and should be passed into every one of the library's function calls.

 <pre>
   Address = {